Skip to content

 General Settings / Bottom Bar

 General Settings is reachable via the cog icon in the bottom-left corner.
-The dialog wraps three tabs: Users, Roles, and Server.
+The dialog wraps five tabs: Users, Roles, UI, Server, and Backup.

 Users tab